 3. Reduce Costs for You or Your Tenants by Upgrading to Energy-Star Certified Appliances

 As a landlord, even if you don’t pay your rental’s electric bill, upgrading to include Energy-Star certified appliances can reduce your tenant’s energy bills without sacrificing appliance performance.
 We all know that because of the weather, some areas have higher electric bills than others.
-Your tenant not paying a huge energy bill can certainly make paying rent a lot easier, and it’s good for the environment also.
+Your tenant not paying a huge energy bill can certainly make paying rent a lot easier, and it’s good for the environment too.
 Appliances that you should consider include a dishwasher, washer and dryer, and the like.

 Your tenants can save hundreds of dollars annually just by having Energy-Star certified appliances in the house.
 An appliance will qualify as Energy-Star certified if it meets strict energy efficiency standards provided by the EPA and the US Department of Energy.
 Make sure the appliance you purchase has the blue Energy-Star logo.
 In addition to this, you will have less maintenance issues when you replace your older appliances.

-Find out if you can receive some type of tax break when using energy efficient appliances like these, as well as what other upgrades can reduce your taxes by contacting a professional tax advisor.
-We use Tom wheelwright of Wealthability.
+Find out if you can receive some type of tax break when using energy-efficient appliances like these, as well as what other upgrades can reduce your taxes, by contacting a professional tax advisor.
+We use Tom Wheelwright of Wealthability.
 He’s the personal tax consultant of real estate genius, Robert Kiyosaki.
 Or, if you would rather read his book Tax-Free Wealth, it’s jam-packed with tax advice.

 4. Improve Your Rental Property with Incredible Landscaping Upgrades